Single parent: United States

 leads the nation with the highest percent of births to unmarried mothers with 54% in 2014, followed by Louisiana, New Mexico, Florida and South Carolina.

-In 2020, 10.7 million families in the US were headed by a single parent with children under the age of 18, 80% of which were headed by a female.
+In 2006, 12.9 million families in the US were headed by a single parent, 80% of which were headed by a woman.
+Single-parent households are on average much poorer, a pattern largely explained by the lack of a second source of income in the home itself.

 According to a 2016 report from the United States Census Bureau, the percentage of children living in families with two parents decreased from 88 to 69 between 1960 and 2016.
 Of those 50.7 million children living in families with two parents, 47.7 million live with two married parents and 3.0 million live with two unmarried parents.
 The percentage of children living with single parents increased substantially in the United States during the second half of the 20th century.
 According to a 2013 Child Trends study, only 9% of children lived with single parents in the 1960s—a figure that increased to 28% in 2012.
-The main cause of single parent families are high rates of divorce and non-marital childbearing.
+Single parent households became more common after legislation allowing no fault divorce.